Business process automation: benefits and how to start

 Where can BPA be applied?

-- Workflow automation: Streamlines multi-step processes so tasks move smoothly between teams, for example processing new hires or approving orders
+- Workflow automation: Streamlines multi-step processes so tasks move smoothly between teams, such as processing new hires or approving orders.

-- Finance: Automating bank reconciliation and invoice processing.
-For example, after implementing RPA, Australia Post was able to audit 100% of all transactions, a significant increase from its previous 1.5% spot-auditing protocol.
+- Finance: Automating bank reconciliation and invoice processing (after implementing RPA, Australia Post could audit 100% of all transactions, up from spot-auditing just 1.5%)

 - Retail: Tracking inventory in real time and reordering stock automatically